vasugr/URL-Shortner/README.md

 ### 3) See top 10 recently used URLs

 # How to use
-* Clone this repo in eclipse/netbeans/Intellij
+* Clone this repo in eclipse/netbeans/Intellij or just download it
 * start your mongodb server
 * update application.properties with your database server host, port and database name
 * run the spring boot application directly from your IDE, or run the below command in the root folder